akashthedeveloper/Java/README.md

 # Java
-Notes of Java and problems solved
+Notes of Java and Problems solved during learning the language